ibm-cloud-docs/cloud-object-storage/web-application.md

 ```
 {: codeblock}

-We test the app locally from `http://localhost:3000/gallery` and see our image.
+Test the app locally from `http://localhost:3000/gallery` and see your image.

 ![localtest2](images/web-app-tutorial-020-image-display.jpg){: caption="Figure 10.
 Images uploaded to the bucket are on display"}

 ### Committing to Git
 {: #tutorial-develop-commit}

-Now that the basic features of the app are working, we commit our code to our local repo, and then push it to GitHub.
-Using GitHub Desktop, we click Changes (see Figure 11), type a summary of the changes in the Summary field, and then click Commit to Local-dev.
+Now that the basic features of the app are working, commit your code to your local repo, and then push it to GitHub.
+Using GitHub Desktop, click Changes (see Figure 11), type a summary of the changes in the Summary field, and then click Commit to Local-dev.

 ![Commit updates](images/web-app-tutorial-021-changes-in-git.jpg){: caption="Figure 11.
 Changes ready for commit in Git"}

-When we click **sync**, our commit is sent to the remote `local-dev` branch.
-This action starts the Build and Deploy Stages in our Delivery Pipeline.
+When you click **sync**, your commit is sent to the remote `local-dev` branch.
+This action starts the Build and Deploy Stages in your Delivery Pipeline.

 ![`pipeline_triggled_aftersync`](images/web-app-tutorial-022-final-pipeline.jpg){: caption="Figure 12.
 CD Delivery Pipeline"}

 ## Next Steps
 {: #webapp-next-steps}

-We went from beginning to end and built a basic web application image gallery by using the {{site.data.keyword.cloud_notm}} Platform.
-Each of the concepts we've covered in this basic introduction can be explored further at [{{site.data.keyword.cos_full_notm}}](https://www.ibm.com/products/cloud-object-storage){: external}.
+You went from beginning to end and built a basic web application image gallery by using the {{site.data.keyword.cloud_notm}} Platform.
+Each of the concepts you've covered in this basic introduction can be explored further at [{{site.data.keyword.cos_full_notm}}](https://www.ibm.com/products/cloud-object-storage){: external}.

 Good luck!